ncarlier/slides-shifting-to-an-api-driven-architecture/slides.md

 - This is particularly true for mobile Apps.
 - GraphQL was developed by Facebook to cope with the need for more flexibility and efficiency.
 - Specification and Reference Implementation developped and maintained by Facebook.
-- A contract is established between the consumers and the provider in the form of a schema
+- A contract is established between the consumers and the provider in the form of a schema.
-- Defines datatypes, queries and mutations
+- Defines datatypes, queries and mutations.
-- A single endpoint to serve all queries and mutations
+- A single endpoint to serve all queries and mutations.
-- Consumers specifies which data they want to get back: avoid under and over fetching
+- Consumers specifies which data they want to get back: avoid under and over fetching.
-- GraphiQL: generic client
+- GraphiQL: generic client.

 ----